-- You meet all of the eligibility requirements of PHIP - You have both Medicare Part A and Medicare Part B (Section 2.2 tells you about Medicare Part A and Medicare Part B) - -- and -- you live in our geographic service area (Section 2.3 below describes our service area). - -- and -- you are a United States citizen or are lawfully present in the United States
+You have both Medicare Part A and Medicare Part B (Section 2.2 tells you about Medicare Part A and Medicare Part B)

+- -- and -- You live in our geographic service area (Section 2.4 below describes our service area). - -- and -- you are a United States citizen or are lawfully present in the United States - -- and -- You meet the special eligibility requirements described below.